Judicial independence

-Many countries deal with the idea of judicial independence through different means of judicial selection, or choosing judges.
-One way to promote judicial independence is by granting life tenure or long tenure for judges, which ideally frees them to decide cases and make rulings according to the rule of law and judicial discretion, even if those decisions are politically unpopular or opposed by powerful interests.
+Different countries deal with the idea of judicial independence through different means of judicial selection, that is, choosing judges.
+One method seen as promoting judicial independence is by granting life tenure or long tenure for judges, as it would ideally free them to decide cases and make rulings according to the rule of law and judicial discretion, even if those decisions are politically unpopular or opposed by powerful interests.
 This concept can be traced back to 18th-century England.

-In some countries, the ability of the judiciary to check the legislature is enhanced by the power of judicial review.
-This power can be used, for example, by mandating certain action when the judiciary perceives that a branch of government is refusing to perform a constitutional duty or by declaring laws passed by the legislature unconstitutional.

-Theory of evolution

-Importance
+Advantages

-Judicial independence serves as a safeguard for the rights and privileges provided by a limited constitution and prevents executive and legislative encroachment upon those rights.
+Judicial independence serves as a safeguard for rights and privileges from a limited government and prevents executive and legislative encroachment upon those rights.
 It serves as a foundation for the rule of law and democracy.
 The rule of law means that all authority and power must come from an ultimate source of law.
 Under an independent judicial system, the courts and its officers are free from inappropriate intervention in the judiciary's affairs.
 With this independence, the judiciary can safeguard people's rights and freedoms which ensure equal protection for all.

-The effectiveness of the law and the respect that people have for the law and the government which enacts it is dependent upon the judiciary's independence to mete out fair decisions.
-Furthermore, it is a pillar of economic growth as multinational businesses and investors have confidence to invest in the economy of a nation who has a strong and stable judiciary that is independent of interference.
-The judiciary's role in deciding the validity of presidential and parliamentary elections also necessitates independence of the judiciary.
+The effectiveness of the law, and the respect that people have for the law and the government which enacts it, is dependent upon the judiciary's independence to mete out fair decisions.
+Furthermore, judicial independence is a pillar of economic growth, as multinational businesses and investors have confidence to invest in the economy of a nation which has a strong and stable judiciary that is insulated from interference.
+The judiciary's role in deciding the validity of presidential and parliamentary elections also necessitates judicial independence.